rowleyaj/StartupGood/README.md

 All logos are copyright their respective owners.
 StartupGood Logo and Lightbulb Conveyor belt logo from http://design.byali.co.uk/

-Built using ZURB Foundation - MIT Licensed.
+Built using ZURB Foundation - MIT Licensed and Jekyll - MIT Licensed